37 at-home date night in ideas for married couples (non-TV activities). Find romantic date ideas for married couples.

 Could be a fun release of stress, artistic expression, and whatever else!

-You’ll need paints (who says you can’t use up all those old paint cans and spray bottles in your garage?
+You’ll need paints (who says you can’t use up all those old paint cans in your garage?
 We have about a bazillion from all the paint jobs we’ve done over the years), a way to protect your wall (I’ve got a tarp we used to use for our wood pile out back that will work perfectly), and paper or a cloth canvas.

 Move your furniture and anything else that could be spattered away from the wall – I would do several feet away – and hang both the protective layer as well as your “canvas”.
 Don’t forget to protect the floor!
 You could use trash bags, or anything else that will keep the paint from bleeding through.